Michael Marx: USFA

-He served as vice president of the United States Fencing Association (USFA) from 1992 and 1996.
+He served as Vice President of the United States Fencing Association (USFA) from 1992 and 1996.
 He is a staff member of the USFA Coaches College.

 Coaching career

 Marx received his Master of Arms degree in Poland in 1993 after spending several months studying under Prof. Zbigniew Czajkowski at the Academy of Physical Education in Katowice.
 In recent years he has served as the U.S. national women's épée coach, and his students have included U.S. Team member Cody Mattern.

 Marx was fencing master at Northwest Fencing Center in Beaverton, Oregon, until 2008 when he accepted a position as full-time assistant coach at Duke University in North Carolina.
 Marx returned to Northwest Fencing Center after a year as a coach at Duke University.
 Since January 2010 he has been Director of Fencing Operations at the Boston Fencing Club.

-In July 2014, Marx founded Marx Fencing Academy, located in Concord, Massachusetts.
+In July 2014, Marx founded Marx Fencing Academy, located in Acton, Massachusetts.

 Awards

 Marx was inducted into the USFA Hall of Fame in 1997.
 In 2003, Marx was inducted into the Oregon Sports Hall of Fame, the first fencer to be so honored.
 Marx is also a 5-time USOC Athlete of the Year.
-In 2007 he was named Developmental Coach of the Year by the USFA.
+In 2007, he was named Developmental Coach of the Year by the USFA.